-Most injured people may feel embarrassed or guilty about looking for compensation after a fall, but looking for financial assistance after a serious injury occurs, due to the negligence of others, is only fair, and is seen as such under the law.
+Most injured people may feel embarrassed or guilty about looking for compensation after a fall, but looking for financial assistance after a serious injury occurs, due to the negligence of others, is only fair, and is seen as such under the law, a branch known commonly as personal injury law.
 Depending on the severity of the damage, you could even receive money above and beyond medical bills, such as:

 - Loss of Salary